-Esophageal varices are enlarged veins at the lower end of the esophagus (the tube that carries food from the mouth to the stomach).
-Varices most often occur because of problems with blood flow in the liver that are caused by chronic liver disease.
+Esophageal varices are enlarged veins at the lower end of the esophagus.
+The esophagus is the tube that carries food from your mouth to your stomach.
+Varices most often occur because of problems with blood flow in the liver caused by chronic liver disease.
 Normally, a blood vessel called the portal vein carries blood from the digestive organs to the liver.
-But with liver disease, blood flow can become blocked because of scarring of the liver.
+But with liver disease, blood flow can be blocked due to scarring of the liver.
 This increases the blood pressure in the portal vein (a condition known as portal hypertension).
 Blood then backs up in nearby veins in the esophagus and stomach, causing varices.
-Varices are a serious and life-threatening problem.
-Treatment is needed to prevent them from rupturing and bleeding.
+Varices are a serious and deadly problem.
+Treatment is needed to prevent them from bursting (rupturing) and bleeding.
 If bleeding occurs, it can be fatal.

 Symptoms do not occur unless the varices are bleeding.
 This is an emergency problem.
 If you have any of the following symptoms, get medical attention right away:

 Black, tarry, or bloody stools